wravoc/harden-freebsd/README.md

 Each of the security settings was researched, assessed, and chosen as a set of mitigations for maximizing threat reduction while minimizing restriction of system capability and availability.

 ---

+For a more comprehensive true "hardened" solution with more security than this repo scope, which involves kernel modifications, please see to https://hardenedbsd.org/

+---